ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 3. Data storage devices, like hard disks and flash drives, enable users to store all kinds of information, including videos, documents, pictures, and raw data.
 4. Input/output devices allow computers to communicate with human operators and other systems.
 The most common input devices are keyboards, mice, joysticks, and controllers, while the most common output devices are monitors, speakers/headphones, and printers.
 5. In a computer, Random Access Memory serves as its main memory.
 It is commonly called just memory.
 6. In any digital computer, the CPU is the brain which does nearly all the calculating.
 It is the main microchip in the computer that distributes tasks to all other components of the computer.
-Most CPUs consist of three major parts: memory, control unit, and arithmetic-logic unit.
-Yes, the CPU has an internal memory system called a CPU cache.
-The processor cache is a bank of extremely fast memory that facilitates efficient communication with main memory.
 7. A graphics processing unit (GPU) is a specialized processor originally designed to accelerate 3D graphics rendering.
 There are different types of GPUs: integrated GPUs that are part of the CPU and discrete GPUs that are sold separately.
 Compared to integrated GPUs, discrete GPUs have much greater processing capabilities.
 GPUs today are more programmable than ever before.
 In addition to traditional graphics rendering, they are now used in a wide range of applications.
 8. Last but not least, the motherboard is one of the biggest boards in a computer's case, and it forms the backbone of the device.
 Besides managing power, motherboard enables communication between a computer's CPU, RAM, storage and other components.